Choose the perfect Kia Sorento model year for yourself. Our ultimate guide explores the best and worst Kia Sorento model years for you.

 The Best Years: 2011, 2015

 It was also the first Kia vehicle to offer the UVO (“Your Voice”) infotainment system, an advanced in-car communication and entertainment system.
-The Insurance Institute for Highway Safety (IIHS) named it a “Top Safety Pick” due to its robust safety suite, further cementing its reputation.
+The Insurance Institute for Highway Safety (IIHS) named it a “Top Safety Pick” due to its extensive safety suite, further cementing its reputation.

 The Worst Years: 2012, 2013, 2014